ObscuritySecurity/TwoAuth/.GitHub/CONTRIBUTING.md

 # Contributing to TwoAuth

-First off, thank you for considering contributing to CrytoTool!
+First off, thank you for considering contributing to TwoAuth!
 We're excited to have you join our mission to build a truly private and secure digital space.
 Your help is essential for keeping this project great.

 ## How Can I Contribute?